Peter Wood, 3rd Earl of Halifax: Career

-Lord Halifax is a non-executive director of Hambros Bank, the Vice-Chairman of Christie, Manson & Woods (the European Division of Christie's international fine arts auctioneers), and a director of Yorkshire Post Newspapers Ltd.
+Lord Halifax was a non-executive director of Hambros Bank (1981–1998), the Vice-Chairman of Christie, Manson & Woods (the European Division of Christie's international fine arts auctioneers) (resigned as a director 2001), and a director of Yorkshire Post Newspapers Ltd (until 1997).
 He serves as a Board Governor for The Pocklington School Foundation.

-He is the President of the Leeds Art Collections Fund, the Vice President of the Yorkshire Society, and a member of the Board of Directors of Jockey Club Estates.
-The Earl and The Countess of Halifax are active members of the Jockey Club.
+He is the President of the Leeds Art Collections Fund, the Vice President of the Yorkshire Society, and was a member (2005–2016) of the Board of Directors of Jockey Club Estates.
+The Earl and Countess of Halifax are active members of the Jockey Club.
+They were invited to ride in the King's procession at Royal Ascot 2023.

 Family

-In 1976, Lord Halifax (then Lord Irwin) (who had once been minded for a potential husband of Princess Anne) married Camilla Younger, of the Scottish brewing family, former wife of Richard Parker Bowles (married in 1973 and divorced in 1976), a younger brother of Andrew Parker Bowles, first husband of Camilla, Queen Consort.
-Andrew also had a dalliance with Princess Anne.
-The Countess of Halifax and The Queen Consort are former sisters-in-law.
+In 1976, Lord Halifax (then Lord Irwin) (who had once been minded for a potential husband of Princess Anne) married Camilla Younger, of the Scottish brewing family, former wife of Richard Parker Bowles (married in 1973 and divorced in 1976), a younger brother of Andrew Parker Bowles, first husband of Queen Camilla.
+The Countess of Halifax and Queen Camilla are former sisters-in-law.

 Lord and Lady Halifax have a son and a daughter: